-East Carolina University has announced the creation of a new institute that will conduct research on trends in gambling, including the impact it has on communities and the rise in problem gambling behaviors.
+Now that online North Carolina sports betting has arrived, it's worth remembering that East Carolina University is spearheading a new institute that will conduct research on trends in gambling, including the impact it has on communities and the rise in problem gambling behaviors.
+With both retail and mobile options available in the state, responsible gambling in North Carolina has never been more important.

-The Gambling Research and Policy Initiative will be led by Dr. Michelle Malkin, an assistant professor of criminal justice and criminology at the Greenville school.
+The Gambling Research and Policy Initiative is led by Dr. Michelle Malkin, an assistant professor of criminal justice and criminology at the Greenville school.
 It’s backed by $750,000 in funding from the North Carolina Department of Health and Human Services.
-According to an ECU release, state funding on an annual basis also is expected.
+State funding on an annual basis also is expected.

 Malkin, a leading expert on problem gambling issues, said she’s looking forward to increasing knowledge and awareness through the work the GRPI will produce.